cr0manty/Web_Chat_App/README.md

-# Chat app
+# Web Chat app

 ### Technology used
 * **Flask** - used for server side
 * **Socket.IO** - used for one-to-one connections

 ## Project files
-Program consists of 7 files:
+Program consists of 7 files

 ### Python files
 * **app.py** - init Flask and Socket.IO variable